 For a limited time, customers who purchase or upgrade to Macromedia Studio MX 2004 with Flash Professional and register online by September 30 will receive the video kit for free.
 In addition, for a limited time, the kit will be available for purchase to existing Studio MX 2004 with Flash Professional customers for $49.

-to receive the kit are available online.
+Other upgrade options to receive the kit are available online.